francisnazareth/find-the-best-karak/README.md

 ### Task 2: Ask GitHub Copilot to Create your workspace with neccessary files

- 1. Use your imagination to ask Copilot to create the necessary files for your project
+ 1. Use your creativity to ask Copilot to create the necessary files for your project.

     <details>
         <summary>Here is a good prompt that you can use </summary>